danielleseragioli/libft/README.md

 * Static libraries and compilation with Makefiles
 * Data structures and linked list management

-> “Build your own foundation — one function at a time.”
+> “Build your own foundation, one function at a time.”

 ✅ Project completed 125% successfully as part of my 42 journey.<br>
 💻 **Language:** C